Have your employment rights been breached or ignored?

-Just have a question or require clarity and peace of mind?
+Confused about a workplace issue and require clarity and peace of mind?

 Maybe you just have a question and you’re confused whether your rights are being breached or not?

 A consultation with me might be all you need, just to see where you stand, and to be clear about your options.

 It will help you understand whether you have a legitimate complaint or not, and make a good, well informed decision.
 It helps clear away the fog of confusion and gives you clarity.